javierdiegof/HaskellSMV/README.md

 Three examples are included in the Stack test suite in the project.
 1. A three bit counter: a simple three bit counter as shown in the image below.
 It works by changing the truth values of the corresponding variables.
 <img src="https://github.com/javierdiegof/SMV-Haskell/blob/master/test/images/counter3.png" width="400" height="400"/>
-It's transition diagram specification is based on the observation that, the truth value of a variable in the next clock cycle will change only when all the less significant variable are on, for more information the file counter3.hmv can be analyzed.
+It's transition diagram specification is based on the observation that, the truth value of a variable in the next clock cycle will change only when all its less significant variables are on, for more information the file counter3.hmv can be analyzed.

 Translated to common language, the four specs can be stated as:
    1. For every path and every state, there is a future with value 0.
-   2. For all states where all variables are set to TRUE (number 7), all next states to these one have all variables set to FALSE (number 0).
+   2. For all states where all variables are set to TRUE (number 7), all next states to these ones have all variables set to FALSE (number 0).
    3. For every state, some of the following states have a different numerical value.
    4. For every state there is only one following state.

-2. A three bit universal shift register: A universal shift register with three cells like the one shown in the following figure.
+2. A three bit universal shift register: A universal shift register with three memory cells like the one shown in the following figure.

 <img src="https://github.com/javierdiegof/SMV-Haskell/blob/master/test/images/shift3.png" width="900" height="400"/>